josephabrahams/post-log/README.md

 # post-log

-Log the contents of a POST (or GET) request to the browser using web sockets
+Log the contents of a POST request to the browser using web sockets.

 ## Quick Start